Jul 28, 2022 6 Min READ

 The acronym NNN stands for Net Net Net, more commonly known as a triple net lease.
 Both terms refer to the property taxes and insurance fees that commercial tenants must pay in addition to their base rent.

-Put simply, you’re the one who’s responsible for all operating costs—whereas your landlord is not responsible for any expenses incurred while operating your business on their property.
+Put simply, you’re the one who’s responsible for all operating costs—meaning your landlord is not responsible for any expenses incurred while operating your business on their property.

 Triple net lease is typically quoted per square foot, but you can expect NNN to cost exponentially more in cities like New York, Los Angeles, and San Francisco since the cost of living is so much higher in these parts of the country.

 The acronym CAM stands for common area maintenance and describes the maintenance costs that are passed down from the landlord to the tenant.
-In short, maintenance fees encompass everything related to the management and maintenance of the commercial property.
+In short, maintenance fees encompass everything related to the management and maintenance of the commercial property, even landscaping.

-These days, most landlords of warehouses and other industrial spaces will ask their tenants to pay a base rate plus either NNN or CAM.
+These days, most lease agreements will require the tenants to pay a base rate plus either NNN or CAM during their occupancy.
 Keep in mind that you’ll also be paying for the electricity bill at your warehouse.
-This tends to be around $2 per square foot per year.
+This tends to be around $2 per square foot annually.

 cost concept